175th Wing: Modern era

 In June 2012, operations of the 702d EAS were suspended by the Air Force and returned to the United States.
 Originally, C-27J aircraft were supposed to remain in theater through 2014, but the Air Force decided to bring all of the aircraft back to the U.S. before the end of July after it submitted its 2013 budget proposal, which recommended terminating the C-27J and retiring all aircraft from USAF (e.g., Air National Guard) service.

-The A-10/c's and the 104th Fighter Sq, 175th Maintenance Group deployed to Bagram, Afghanistan in the morning hours of April through July 2012, in support of Operation Enduring Freedom.
+The A-10C's and the 104th Fighter Sq, 175th Maintenance Group deployed to Bagram, Afghanistan in the morning hours of April through July 2012, in support of Operation Enduring Freedom.

 On 30 September 2013, an inactivation ceremony was held, and by the end of 2014, all personnel had been transferred to other units or left the Maryland ANG.
-An organizational change request to inactive the unit was never processed however, and the unit remained on the active rolls until 2016.
+An organizational change request to inactivate the unit was never processed however, and the unit remained on the active rolls until 2016.
 At that time, the group headquarters and most of its subordinate units was inactivated, and the 135th Airlift Squadron was redesignated as the 135th Intelligence Squadron.

-On April 18th of 2015 the 175th was state activated to assist law enforcement at the Baltimore Riots (Ribbon: Baltimore Rally) for the next several days.
+On 18 April 2015, the 175th was state activated to assist law enforcement at the Baltimore Riots (Ribbon: Baltimore Rally) for the next several days.

-The A-10/c's and the 104th Fighter Sq, 175th Maintenance Group deployed to Incirlik, AB Turkey in the morning hours of Oct through Feb of 2017, in support of Operation Inherent Resolve.
+The A-10C's and the 104th Fighter Sq, 175th Maintenance Group deployed to Incirlik, AB Turkey in the morning hours of Oct through Feb of 2017, in support of Operation Inherent Resolve.

-The A-10/c's and the 104th Fighter Sq, 175th Maintenance Group deployed to Bagram, Afghanistan in the morning hours of Jan through Apr of 2019, in support of Operation Resolute Support.
+The A-10C's and the 104th Fighter Sq, 175th Maintenance Group deployed to Bagram, Afghanistan in the morning hours of Jan through Apr of 2019, in support of Operation Resolute Support.

 The same organizational change request that inactivated the 135th Airlift Group also stood up a new cyber operations group.
 The 175th Cyberspace Operations group consists of three subordinate cyberspace operations squadrons (one of which had existed as a separate squadron since 2006) and an operations support squadron.

-During the summer of 2025 the 175th Wing saw a majority of their A-10s retired and or handed down to other Fighter Wings.
-Finally on 23 September 2025 the last two A-10s (79-0175 and 79-0104) departed Warfield Air National Guard Base, marking the end of the A-10 era for the 175th Wing.
-A-10s 79-0088 and 79-0087 are both now stored in avation museums, 088 being stored at the Air Mobility Command Museum, DE and 087 being stored at the Hagerstown Avation Museum, MD.
-As of 2025 the 175th Wing is the only Air National Guard wing in the U.S. without a flying mission.
+During the summer of 2025, the 175th Wing saw a majority of their A-10s retired and or handed down to other Fighter Wings.
+Finally, on 23 September 2025, the last two A-10s (79-0175 and 79-0104) departed Warfield Air National Guard Base, marking the end of the A-10 era for the 175th Wing.
+A-10s 79-0088 and 79-0087 are both now stored in aviation museums, 088 being stored at the Air Mobility Command Museum, DE and 087 being stored at the Hagerstown Aviation Museum, MD.
+As of 2025, the 175th Wing is the only Air National Guard wing in the U.S. without a flying mission.